ISFP Weaknesses, Flaws, and Shortcomings: Where the ISFP Feel Challenged

 ISFPs can appear indecisive because they often bounce from one thing to the next.
 In reality, the ISFP has high standards for themselves, wanting to be able to find things that perfectly fit into their ideals.
 They often want to go after some sort of inner dream or desire and have a hard time settling for anything less than this.
 It makes them appear indecisive since they can jump into something only to find it doesn’t meet those standards or fit into the ideal they so desperately want.
 The ISFP often searches for things that can live up to those expectations and doesn’t want to settle for anything less.
 This makes them seem indecisive since they bounce from one thing to the next when they are often searching for that dream scenario.

 Stubborn About Beliefs

 ISFPs can be very stubborn and unmovable when it comes to their beliefs and inner morals.
-When the ISFP believes something to be important they don’t change their minds easily and can be rather stubborn about this.
-They have strong inner morals and ideals and when someone attempts to challenge this they can become very angry and frustrated.
+When the ISFP believes something to be important, they don’t change their minds easily and can be rather stubborn about this.
+They have strong inner morals and ideals, and when someone attempts to challenge this, they can become very angry and frustrated.
 ISFPs are not naturally argumentative people, but they can be stubborn about the things they value and believe in.
-This is something which is both a strength and a weakness for the ISFP personality.
+This is something that is both a strength and a weakness for the ISFP personality.
 Being someone who knows what they believe in makes them capable of standing up for those values and beliefs.
-At the same time this can be taken to a difficult level for the ISFP, causing them to become stubborn about things they should consider listening to others about.
+At the same time, this can be taken to a difficult level for the ISFP, causing them to become stubborn about things they should consider listening to others about.
 It can make it hard for them to really notice other viewpoints and understand where someone else is coming from when they are stuck on their own inner beliefs.